Are you interested in a guided tour of VCUarts? Learn more about campus visits here.

 - His close friends and family refer to Cameron as “C-money”.

 Heather West, Class of 2014, was born in Atlanta, Georgia, and grew up in central Virginia.
-She is currently studying Photography & Film with a minor in Spanish.
+She is currently studying Photography & Film.
 She was raised by a single mother and started to become interested in art during high school.
 When looking at colleges, she knew VCUarts was right for her because of the location, reputation, and value.
 She aspires to take her degree and find a job taking architectural photos for real estate or businesses while also furthering a career in fine art photography, or becoming a curator.
 She enjoys photo manipulation and has a love for web design.

 - Heather changed her mind a few times in AFO before deciding to major in Photography and Film.

 - Heather is an avid Korean pop music fan, and spent her summer learning Kpop dances.

 - Heather decided to minor in Spanish because she loves communicating with people, and plans to eventually travel and work for the Peace Corps.

 - Heather is thankful that she got to go to such a great art school, while still being close to her mom, who is her best friend.

 Jazmin Ford, Class of 2016, was born and raised in Raleigh, North Carolina with her two older brothers.
 She fell in love with art when she was in preschool, where she stayed up during nap time just so she could finish drawing pictures.
 Jazmin came to VCUarts because she loves the city atmosphere and the amazing student artwork.
 During high school she really enjoyed working with clay and making large sculptures.
 She is currently a sophomore in Art Education.
 She spends a lot of her free time hanging out with friends and playing music.

 - Jazmin had three birds, one hamster, and now has two dogs named Bambi and Fella.